halpz/re3/README.md

 This is a list of some things that have been reversed to some non-trivial extent.
 Not everything is listed, check the code.
+(TODO: keep this list at least a bit up to date...)

 ```
 CPool